arthursoas/oAuth2-callback-handler/README.md

 Some frameworks can use messages too, so be sure the message received contains the data you are expecting from the OAuth2 Callback Handler

+## Customization
+If you need customize the OAuth2 Callback Handler behavior, create a new module what consumes the CallbackService.

+But have in mind that the good pratice is to maintain all your business rules on your application script, and not on the popup.
+It should be only an intermediary to receive the third party service authentication data and pass it to your application.